Sea Sand Sun Resort (SHA Extra Plus) - Krabi Sandbox Hotel

-Bei Buchungsanfragen werden Sie direkten Kontakt mit dem Sea Sand Sun Resort (SHA Extra Plus) , und Sea Sand Sun Resort (SHA Extra Plus) wird die Zahlung direkt von Ihnen einziehen.
+Les demandes de réservation vous mettent en contact direct avec Sea Sand Sun Resort (SHA Extra Plus) de manière prioritaire, et Sea Sand Sun Resort (SHA Extra Plus) percevra directement le paiement de votre part.

 Non refundable